Frequently Asked Questions

 Ultimately, the annual gathering of the conference, led by the area bishop, is the decision-making body.

-Presently, New South is functioning under an interim superintendent.
-Daryl Diddle (also pastor of the Wilmore FMC – KY) is filling the role.
+Presently, New South is in a merger process with the Wabash Conference (FM churches in Indiana.)
+John Lane serves as superintendent.
+Daryl Diddle (also pastor of the Wilmore FMC – KY) is assiting him for the New South region.

-Our District Leaders include Scott Clark – Bowling Green, Reed Wilbanks – Charlotte, Tim Huff – Knoxville, Daryl Diddle – Lexington, and Al Buckta – Nashville.
+Our District Leaders include Scott Clark – Bowling Green, Mark Driskill – Eastern KY, Charlie Shoemaker – Nashville, and Daryl Diddle – Lexington areas.

 What’s involved in ordination?
 More than can be addressed here, so check out the FM Department of Credentialing, or contact the superintendent or conference administrator.
 There is also some ordination information on the Resources page.
 If you think you may be called to ordained, vocational ministry, we’d love to speak with you.

 What if I, or my church, want to affiliate with the FMC?
-Our denominational headquarters have set up this web site for just this question.
+Download this information packet first, then contact either Superintendent John Lane or Assistant Superintendent Daryl Diddle.
+Additionally, our denominational headquarters have set up this web site for just this question.